-However, gone are the days of the medieval open hearth.
+However, gone are the days of the medieval kitchen open hearth.
 Modern day cooking methods (microwaves, toasters, grills and fan ovens) have taken over.
 This, along with the evolution of commercial food production methods, is perhaps the greatest influence on the food we eat today.
 It is also what helps define medieval food in its true context.

 Methods of farming, cultivating and transporting medieval food were very limited.
 Today it is the opposite.
 Machinery is mainly responsible for this significant change.
 The wooden plough has been replaced by the tractor, farmers with scythes have been replaced by combined harvesters, haycarts and horse transports have been replaced by diesel trucks.

 These changes have increased the quality and volume of food as well as its diversity.
 A good example is the tomato, unknown in Europe before the 1800s.
-Another example is the avocado which was regarded as an exotic import just fifty years ago.
+Another example is the avocado which was regarded as an exotic import not so long ago.
 The expectations of the 21st century palate are therefore vastly different to those of the medieval Europe and historical figures like Eleanor of Aquitaine.

 Documented Medieval Food